About Over The Wall

 We think it’s great that you have had such a good time as a Camper that you’d like to come back!
 That being said, Volunteers have a very different role to Campers at Over The Wall, and our Volunteers go through a very careful selection process to ensure they are capable of caring for our Campers in all the ways we need them to.

 Former Campers have become Volunteers with Over The Wall in the past, however they have to go through the same rigorous selection process as all of our other Volunteers do, and they have to be physically capable of giving the experience to Campers that they themselves received.
-We also ask that former Campers leave at least one year in between being a Camper before they apply to Volunteer.
-This is to give enough time for you to think about the transition from Camper to Volunteer, and how Camp will be a different experience if you were to return in such a different role.
+We also ask that former Campers wait until they are 21 years old before they apply to Volunteer with Over The Wall.
+This is to give enough time for you to think about the transition from Camper to Volunteer, and how Camp will be a different experience if you were to return in such a different role, and to gain experience outside of Over The Wall before you come to Volunteer with us.

 As part of the support we give to Volunteers who came to Camp as Campers, we will check in with you pre Camp, during Camp and post Camp to support you with the transition.